Mario2425/KFDstars/readme.md

 # KFDstars

-A minimal iOS customization tool relying on Kernel File Descriptor or "KFD" vulnerability.
+A minimal iOS customization tool relying on Kernel File Descriptor or shortly "KFD" vulnerability.

 "KFD" is a kernel file descriptor that allows the exploiter to read/write on the kernel memory on iOS devices.